6 Ways to Determine if an RFP Is Worth Responding To

 Questions to Assess Your RFP Process Timeline:

 ✓ Does this timeline comply with your team’s typical turnaround?
-Is this proposal possible within your team’s service level agreements?
+Before thinking about how to respond to a RFP, consider if this proposal is possible within your team’s service level agreements.
 (For example: providing your legal team three business days to review.)
 If not, can you make a case for why your team should make an exception for this particular bid?

 ✓ How often do you win bids with a tight deadline?
 Look back at past RFPs that your team has rushed.
 If your win rate is relatively low on these bids, you should consider passing on this opportunity.